New Delhi: The Centre today sought to downplay the issue of presence of ISIS in Jammu and Kashmir saying it has no existence in the Valley.

 However, Jammu and Kashmir DGP SP Vaid has said in Srinagar that it was now clear that ISIS had carried out the attack and it is “indeed a worrying sign”.

-In November 2017, there were reports that the global organisation was involved in an encounter with security forces in Srinagar where a militant, identified as Mugees, was killed and a sub-inspector, Imran Tak, lost his life.
+In November 2017, there were reports that IS was involved in an encounter with security forces in Srinagar where a militant, identified as Mugees, was killed and a sub-inspector, Imran Tak, lost his life.

 Amaq, which is the official news agency of ISIS, had claimed responsibility for that attack.